 Are forward lunges or reverse lunges better?

-Reverse lunges are the safer of the two.
-This is because it’s easier to keep your knee aligned with your ankle due to the positioning of your body.
+Reverse lunges are the safer of the two because it’s easier to keep your knee aligned with your ankle due to the positioning of your body.
 This version also provides better stability through your stationary foot.
+Meanwhile, improper technique with forward lunges creates pain in the knee.
+This is due to incorrect alignment of the knee, and the instability created when shifting weight.
+It is easier to get wrong.

 Can I do lunges whilst pregnant?

-Lunges are safe to do whilst pregnant.
+Yes, lunges are safe to do whilst pregnant.
 But, as all pregnancies are different, it’s best to consult your doctor before doing any workout regime or adding any exercises.

 Final Words

-There is a version of the lunge for every fitness level, and a place for the lunge in (almost) everyone’s workout plan.
-Technique is key to getting the greatest benefit out of them and remaining injury free.
+Lunges are a dynamic exercise that provides several benefits and plenty of room for progression.
+There is a version of the lunge for every fitness level and a place for the lunge in almost everyone’s workout plan.
+Technique is key to getting the greatest benefits out of lunges and remaining injury free.
+You should never use more weight than you can manage.
+Additionally, make sure you pick a repetition range that is right for your training goals.
+You risk injury otherwise.